Save money on Christmas streaming

 Long time readers will know I’m not a fan of Amazon Prime.
 Despite all the extras, I think you end up spending more because you have it – especially if you pay upfront for the year at £95.

-But there are some decent films and TV to watch – including the Premier League fixtures showing this week and then between Boxing Day and New Years Eve.
+But there are some decent films and TV to watch, including new

 The first way to cut the price is to check if you’re eligible for a free 30-day trial, even if you’ve had it before.
 And if you’re not, someone in your household might.